stefaneidelloth/treezjs/doc/components/text/code/codeArea.md

 ## JavaScript Attributes

+### mode

+In order to influcence highlighting you can choose from following modes: 'javascript' (default), 'sql' or 'python'.

 ### value

 The source code as string.

-### mode
+### label

-In order to influcence highlighting you can choose from following modes: 'javascript' (default), 'sql' or 'python'.
+Some label text that is shown above the code area.

 ### disabled